 On this page we will show you the electrical work involved in replacing a Power One PVI 3.0 or 3.6 inverter with a Solis model supplied by us.
-By following these instructions a competent DIYer with good basic tools will be able to replace their Power One inverter.
+By following these instructions a competent DIYer with basic tools will be able to replace their Power One inverter.
 You’re going to need some good quality insulated electricians screwdrivers, an insulated wire cutter/stripper, a combi drill and the appropriate fixings for the type of wall the inverter is fixed to.

 Disclaimer: Note that for reasons of electrical safety we would encourage you to use a qualified electrician to perform the replacement if you are not 100% confident and competent.
 RED Electrical cannot accept any responsibility for any injuries or damage howsoever caused.